timnew/response_builder/README.md

 }
 ```

-## Handle 2-state data with `ResultStore`
+## Handle 2-state result with `ResultNotifier`

-Flutter provided `ValueListenable` as synchronous observable data source.
-ValueListenable is 1-state, which cannot handle error, which is occasionally needed.
+Flutter provided `ValueListenable` as synchronous observable data source. `ValueListenable` can only holds data, but not error, which is occasionally needed.

-`response_builder` provides `ResultStore`, which could holds either data or error.
+`response_builder` provides `ResultListenable`, `ResultNotifier`, which is parallel to `ValueListenable` `ValueNotifier`, but holds 2-state `Result` instead of only data.

+2-state result is represented with `Result` from [async](https://pub.dev/packages/async) package

 ### Example